 The six holes drilled in 2011 were near-twins of existing holes in two locations, one to the north of the main pit and one located between two satellite pits to the southeast.
 These initial drill results provided confidence of historical drilling and adequately represented gold content at Kinsley Mountain.
-Pilot Gold further reported that Kinsley Mountain shares a similar unique combination of rocks, stratigraphy, structure and mineralization to that of Long Canyon.

-Over the course of the 2012 program, 12,000 metres of infill and step-out core & reverse circulation drilling were completed to define and expand the mineralized zones identified by previous operators.
+Over the course of the 2012 program, approximately 12,000 metres of infill and step-out core and reverse circulation drilling were completed to define and expand the mineralized zones identified by previous operators.
 In conjunction with drilling, a comprehensive regional effort to identify new targets was completed, encompassing both the original 141 claims, as well as 128 claims staked by Pilot Gold to the north in a largely unexplored area.
 Through this work, a new mineralized zone was intersected in drilling (Candland Canyon) and the Western Flank Zone was expanded to now cover an area 600 metres by 100 metres.